 First you will need to install the ODBC drivers for the type of database you are connecting to.
 Most major database vendors will provide an ODBC driver for free.
 If you’re using a proprietary database, then you will need to contact your software vendor for driver access.
 Some vendors will charge you for the driver package.

-Note: You will need the drivers for the back-end database your software uses, not the software itself.
+Note: You will need the drivers for the back-end database your software uses, not the front end software itself.
 For example, this website runs on WordPress, but the back-end database is MySQL.
 Here are some common ODBC drivers.

 32-bit / 64-bit Drivers: This is not the architecture for your version of Windows.
 Windows will allow you to install either the 32-bit or 64-bit driver according to your client, which is WorldShip in this case.
 Download the version that matches your UPS WorldShip architecture.
 In my experience, this is 32-bit on most WorldShip installations.